 It's time to sit around the fire, eat some pumpkin pie, and share what we're thankful for in the internal communications world.

-Let’s take a look at what communications professionals are thankful for this year:
+Let’s take a look at what communications professionals are thankful for in 2016:

 Internal communicator extraordinaire Chuck Gose brought us the ICology podcast just last year.
-Each episode Chuck interviews and speaks with communicators doing interesting things in the internal communications world.
-With topics ranging from internal emails, intranets, mobile apps, strategic engagement, and more.
-We love ICology's insights, smooth conversations, seamless editing, and engaging chats to listen to on your morning commute or background listening at your desk.
+Each episode Chuck interviews and speaks with internal communicators who are doing interesting things and thought leaders internal communications world.

-Fellow Canadian and internal communications disrupter Lise Michaud started IC Kollectif earlier this year.
+Fellow Canadian and internal communications disrupter Lise Michaud started IC Kollectif early in 2016.
 The initiative has quickly become an internal comms one-stop shop for everything internal comms: associations, publications, research and reports, events, a list of IC thought leaders and LinkedIn groups.
 Lise has put together a master list of resources for IC, all conveniently located on one website.

 2. New technology proves that internal comms is trendy and can’t be ignored

-We love the interest so many companies are taking towards internal communications.
-New tools for internal communicators to choose from means more ways to improve communication within organizations.
-With Workplace by Facebook and collaboration tools like Slack, the future for internal comms is even brighter.
+The interest companies are showing in internal communications is growing.
+With all of the new tools and tech that internal communicators can choose from means, there are quickly becoming more and more ways to improve communication within organizations.
+With Workplace by Facebook and collaboration tools like Slack, the future for internal comms is getting even brighter.

-3. The strong sense of community amongst Internal Communications professionals
+3. The strong sense of community amongst Internal Communicators

-Perhaps what many internal communicators are most thankful for is the sense of community in the industry.
-Various internal comms-focused LinkedIn groups offer communicators a place to share ideas, ask questions, network with fellow comms professionals, see new job opportunities, and promote their own work.
+The thing that all the internal communicators that we talk to are most thankful for is the sense of community in the industry.
+Various internal comms-focused LinkedIn groups offer communicators a place to share ideas, ask questions, network with fellow comms professionals, seek new job opportunities, and promote their work.

 — ICology (@LearnICology) November 23, 2016

-What are you thankful for in internal communications this year?
-Let us know in the comments below!
+What are you thankful for in internal comms?
+Let us on twitter by tagging us @bananatag!